pietromenna/jekyll-cayman-theme/_posts/logging-left-hand-right-hand.markdown

 categories: python
 ---

-_(in which I point out a point of latency most people never think about when it comes to logging)_
+_(in which I point out a source of latency most people never think about when it comes to logging)_

 I do a lot of data analysis in python processing and analyzing (with many different metrics) million of records at a time.